 10

-The grand Victorian station hotel of The Principal York is easily one of the most luxurious gay hotels in York, Yorkshire.
-Sitting right next to the station, the hotel is even closer to York’s medieval walls, the Minster, and most other attractions.
-So, you’re close to the action without being in the hustle and bustle.
+Best heritage hotel.
+The grand Victorian station hotel of The Principal York is easily one of the most luxurious gay hotels in the county.
+Since it sits right next to the station, staying here put us even closer to York’s medieval walls, the Minster, and most other attractions.
+So, we were close to the action without being in the hustle and bustle.

-Don’t be fooled by the hotel’s monolithic, station-hotel appearance.
-For, on the inside, it’s modern and sleek while maintaining its elegance.
+Don’t be fooled by the hotel’s monolithic, station-hotel appearance, unlike us.
+On the inside, we found a modern and sleek hotel that’s also elegant.
 Think lofty hallways, Corinthian pillars, mirrors on walls, velvet upholstery, and soft carpets.
-The bar and refectory-style restaurant is more industrial avant-garde, with the latter serving delicious meals including a hearty breakfast spread.
-What’s more, the hotel even has a basement leisure area with a pool and a gym, which is a rarity for a York hotel.
-The highlight is the airy Garden Room, where afternoon tea is served.
-During summers, the small garden across the car park is a lovely place to hang around.
+The bar and refectory-style restaurant is more industrial avant-garde and made for excellent pictures for the ‘Gram.
+It’s also where we enjoyed delicious meals, including a hearty breakfast spread.
+After a long day of exploring York, we liked nothing more than heading to the basement leisure area, which not only has a gym but even a divine pool.
+Both features are very rare for a York hotel.
+Our favorite, though, was the airy Garden Room, where we were served afternoon tea.
+During summer, the small garden across the car park is a lovely place to hang around.
 Everything is rounded up by traditional service levels of luxury hotels – crisp and up-to-the-minute.

-You can choose to stay at any of the 155 rooms, all of which feature a soothing grey palette, marble-clad bathrooms, soft wool curtains.
-Dish out a bit extra and go for the Minster-view rooms or the suites which have huge, plush beds and even a goody box of local produce.
+We had the choice to stay in 155 rooms, all of which feature a soothing grey palette, marble-clad bathrooms, and soft wool curtains.
+We dished out a bit extra for one of the Minster-view suites, which have huge, plush beds and even a goody box of local produce.

 Check Rates on: